gpkash/5eOSRD/Worlds/Forgotten Realms/Prime Material Plane/Realmspace/Toril/Faerûn/Sword Coast/Beregost/_npcs/Kelddath Ormlyr/Kelddath Ormlyr.md

 ## Relationships

-Kelddath had several influential allies within the town, having been long-supported by the local conjurer of [[5eOSRD/Worlds/Forgotten Realms/Prime Material Plane/Realmspace/Toril/Faerûn/Sword Coast/Beregost/Locations/High Hedge]], [Thalantyr](https://forgottenrealms.fandom.com/wiki/Thalantyr "Thalantyr"), as well as the town's blacksmith, [[Taerom Fuiruim|Taerom "Thunderhammer" Fuiruim]].
+Kelddath had several influential allies within the town, having been long-supported by the local conjurer of [[High Hedge]], [[Thalantyr]], as well as the town's blacksmith, [[Taerom Fuiruim|Taerom "Thunderhammer" Fuiruim]].
 He also counted the Craumerdaun mercantile family of Amn as allies, having convinced them to establish an estate outside of town and breed their prized horses within its stables.

 ## History